We hold nets weekly at 8PM Eastern Time on Sunday.

 I will now stand by for any emergency, priority, or time value traffic.
 This is CALL.

 When checking in to the net, begin your transmission by stating: This Is (Release the PTT and pause for demonstration), then release your PTT button and listen for other stations.
 If you hear no other station, then you are the last to transmit, and you should proceed with your check-in.
 If you heard another station after releasing your PTT button, wait and allow that station to check in first.
-This procedure ensures that if multiple people begin to transmit at the same time, only one person will continue and give their station ID.
 This helps to keep the check-in process smooth.
 When checking in, please state your call sign first, CALL, then your ID in phonetics PHONETIC CALL.
 State your name, NAME, QTH or Location, LOCATION, and if you are a new ham radio operator or you have traffic for the net.
 To recap, a check-in might sound like this: This is (Release PTT), CALL, PHONETIC CALL, NAME, from LOCATION, No Traffic.

 Net Control will take check-ins from short-time and mobile stations first.
 If you would like Net Control to avoid calling your ID to speak during the directed discussion, perhaps because you need to get on to something else but would like to check in to the net, please specify short-time.
 Short-time and mobile stations, please call now.